-The Asian squat is a perfect remedy for weak muscles and rough bowel motions.
-Read on to find out about it’s advantages.
+3 Ways to master the perfect Asian Squat–The Asian squat is a perfect remedy for weak muscles and rough bowel motions.
+Read on to find out about its advantages.

 Problems with Sitting

 Squatting does the opposite.
-As you squat, your weight is distributed all across your body.
-Every muscle is engaged and hence they are in better quality when you need to them for more strenous activities.
+As you squat, your weight is distributed all over your body.
+Every muscle is engaged and hence they are of better quality when you need to them for more strenuous activities.